biometrixtech/plans/documentation/api_demo.md

 * `event_date_time` __should__ reflect the local time that survey was taken
 * `session` __should__ reflect the schema of the Simple or Detailed Session formats as outlined in the Appendix.
 TODO: make sure example matches section
-TODO: Dipesh needs to identify workout_section_type (and make it an enum)
-TODO: do we even need workout_program_module (do we just need workout_sections?)
 TODO: get rid of duration, intensity_pace for detailed sessions?
 ```
 POST /plans/{version}/movement_prep/{User UUID} HTTPS/1.1